Learning or Self-aligning? Rethinking Instruction Fine-tuning: Exp- IV : Rethinking Consistency: What Really Matters for IFT?

 To further explore the underlying mechanisms of IFT, we analyze the knowledge discrepancies of different base LLMs before and after IFT on various evaluation data to observe the extent of internal knowledge alternation triggered by IFT.
 Specifically, for each sample within the test data, we initially compute the Pearson correlation coefficient between the ranking of the original model's predictions on choices through in-context learning probing, and those provided by the fine-tuned model.
 Building upon this, we calculate the average Pearson correlation coefficient across each test set and subsequently compare it with the performance on the same test set of the fine-tuned model.
 Through this experimental analysis, we aim to observe how the knowledge changes induced by IFT affect the ultimate effect of IFT.

-To this end, we employ a partial correlation assessment~\cite{spearman_proof_1961} to analyze the aforementioned Pearson correlation and model performance.
+To this end, we employ a partial correlation assessment~\cite{spearman1961proof} to analyze the aforementioned Pearson correlation and model performance.
 Specifically, we utilize a total of 96 models, which include 72 models from \hyperlink{exp3}{Exp-\textup{III}}, in addition to models fine-tuned with consistency ratios of 0.05 and 0.1, conducting tests on homogeneous, in-domain, and out-of-domain data.
 To eliminate the potential influence of the base model's performance on the correlation analysis, ensuring that the results only reflect the differences brought about by varying IFT data, we treat the base model's performance as a control variable.
 By employing partial correlation assessment under the constraint of removing this control variable's influence, we analyze the correlation between the Pearson correlation coefficients of model predictions' rankings before and after IFT and their ultimate performance.
+Please refer to the Appendix~\ref{sec:appendix analysis} for more details about our analysis.

-\paragraph{Finding 5.}{} \textit{The consistency of internal knowledge within a model before and after IFT is the key factor affecting the performance of the fine-tuned model. }
+\paragraph{Finding 5.}{} \textit{The consistency of internal knowledge within a model before and after IFT is the key factor affecting the performance of the fine-tuned model. } \paragraph{}

 Figure~\ref{fig:scatter} presents the results of grouped regression analysis conducted on Mistral-7b.
 Table~\ref{tab:correlation} displays the correlation coefficients and significance for the partial correlation analysis across different base models and different evaluations.
-From the aforementioned figure and table, a significant trend can be observed, namely that the correlation of predictions made by models before and after IFT on a given dataset has a substantial impact on the final performance of the fine-tuned models on that dataset.
+From the aforementioned figure and table, a significant trend can be observed, namely that the correlation of predictions made by models before and after IFT on a given evaluation has a substantial impact on the final performance of the fine-tuned models on that evaluation.
 It is noteworthy that this phenomenon holds true across homogeneous, in-domain, and out-of-domain evaluations.
 This implies that even for homogeneous and in-domain test sets, which are within the same field as the IFT data, the injection of additional world knowledge and the alteration of internal parameter knowledge through IFT do not contribute to enhancing the final performance of the models.
 Instead, maintaining consistency in the knowledge of models before and after IFT significantly positively influences the performance of the fine-tuned models.